interrogator/corpkit/_includes/custom/doc/doc_homepage.md

 Linux users can run the graphical interface by installing *corpkit* with `pip install corpkit` and then open the GUI with `python -m corpkit.gui`.

-Windows users will need to get a Python interpreter and *pip* installed, and then run `pip install corpit` and `python -m corpkit.gui`.
+Windows users will need to get a Python interpreter and *pip* installed, and then run `pip install corpkit` and `python -m corpkit.gui`.

 ## Cite